ashleydavis/the-data-wrangler-blog/_posts/2019-01-27-backtesting-trading-strategies-with-javascript.markdown

 In that chart I've highlighted the [long](https://en.wikipedia.org/wiki/Long_(finance)) and [short](https://en.wikipedia.org/wiki/Short_(finance)) trades.
 Long trades in blue and short trades in purple.
 I annotated this chart to indicate the kinds of trades we could get from this instrument.
 We'd like to have a strategy that can buy and sell at the right times to make a profit.

 In this post though we are only focusing on the long trades.
 You might think of that as just normal buying and selling and making a profit when the market is trending up.
-Short selling allows us to also make profit in a downtrending market, but it is more difficult and more risky and I will save it for a another post, to keep things simple the example strategy for this post will be trading *long only*.
+Short selling allows us to also make profit in a downtrending market, but it is more difficult and riskier and I will save it for a another post, to keep things simple the example strategy for this post will be trading *long only*.

 > To keep things simple for this demonstration our trading strategy will be trading long only (no short selling).